 Failure to meet shipping deadlines is also a chargeable offense:

-- If the date of fulfillment is outside the ship window, a large chargeback can be expected.
+- If the date of fulfillment is outside the shipping window, a large chargeback can be expected.

-- Orders that are not delivered within the specified period will be cancelled by Amazon, resulting in another sizeable chargeback for non-compliance.
+- Orders that are not delivered within the specified period will be canceled by Amazon, resulting in another sizeable chargeback for non-compliance.

-Amazon has very strict policies for the type of packaging that vendors must use when shipping product to them.
+Amazon has very strict policies for the type of packaging that vendors must use when shipping products to them.

 Failing to polybag items or not bagging and taping items and cartons correctly are violations, for example: